ethereum/populus/docs/dev_cycle.intro.rst

 **Address**: A combination of alphanumeric characters that is derived from the public key.

 **Ethereum Account**: An address that is used on the blockchain.
-There are inifinite potential combinations of alphanumeric characters, but only when someone has a private key that the address is derived from, the alphanumeric combination of an address can be used as an *account*.
+There are inifinite potential combinations of alphanumeric characters, but only when someone has the private key that the address was derived from, this address can be used as an *account*.

-**Transaction**: A message that is sent from one account to another.
+**Transaction**: A message that one account sends to another.
 The message can contain Ether (the digital currency), and data.
 The data is used to run a contract if the account has one.

 **Why the private key and the public key?** The keys mechanism can confirm that the transaction was indeed authorised by the account owner,